seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     the behaviour does not move.
 A `paths-ignore` list with no `paths` allow-list beside it still fires on every path nobody thought to name, which remains the shape in `main.yml` and is a separate, open matter.
+53. **A control is not wired until the trigger that reaches it has been measured.**
+    Inv.
+37 says a bench outside the gate is not a control; this says a bench inside the gate is not one either while the trigger excludes the commits that would exercise it.
+    `analyst/live-gate.sh` was step 13 of a green gate and sat under an ignore written for the analyst's DATA, so a commit changing only the gate script started nothing — the control existed, was wired, was green, and could not be reached by the one change it exists to judge.
+The failure is invisible by construction, because the thing that would have complained is the workflow that does not run. **An exclusion is written for a class of file, but it is applied to a path**, so whenever one is added or widened the question is not «is this data» but «does this path also hold a control».
+Proof is a real push carrying only that file (inv.
+52), never a reading of the pattern.
+The converse is the price and is the right direction to fail in: a narrowed list must be extended whenever the writing set grows, and a forgotten entry costs runner minutes loudly instead of costing a control silently.
 ---

 ## 5. Limits